 Keeping the Smile After Braces with Retainers

 After having the braces removed, patients wear a retainer to keep teeth in place—preventing them from moving back into their old position.
-The doctors make customized retainers for each patient.
+Dr. Burke and Dr. Redford make customized retainers for each patient.
 Most adults choose transparent retainers because they are more discreet.

 Although each patient’s needs vary, retainers are typically worn for 24 hours a day for the first 2 months, except during meals.
 After this time, patients will usually be advised to wear the retainers at night.
 Each patient is unique, though, and we will tailor a retainer program that is best suited for your individual needs.
 Fixed (permanent) retainers are typically recommended for the lower front teeth, as these are the most prone to shift over time.

-If you’re ready to begin orthodontic treatment, contact us in Temecula or Lake Elsinore by calling our main office at (951) 699-8011.
+If you’re ready to begin orthodontic treatment, contact Burke & Redford Orthodontists in Temecula or Lake Elsinore by calling our main office at (951) 699-8011.
 You can also fill out the free consultation form on our website anytime.
-We will set up a time that works with your schedule to discuss adult orthodontic options.
+We will set up a time that works with your schedule.